 3800 Re/Presentations of Muslim Women: Gender, Colonialism and Islam is presented in three parts.
 Firstly, there will be a grounding theoretically in Islam, Orientalism, feminism and contemporary political implications related to the study of Muslim women.
 Secondly, there will be a consideration of topics which have served as explanations for the "difference" of Muslim women in various contexts, both in contemporary Muslim majority and minority political situations.
 Lastly, the course concludes by considering a variety of contemporary ethnographic representations of Muslim women in Egypt, Palestine, France, Turkey, Cyprus and Malaysia.

-3810 Modern Interpretations of Religion is a study of modern attempts to analyze, interpret, and reassess the place and significance of religion in human life.
-Attention will be given to thinkers such as Nietzsche, Marx, Freud, Sartre, Otto, Eliade, and Tillich.
+3810 Religion, Society, and Culture is a study of modern attempts to analyze, interpret, and reassess the place and significance of religion in human life.
+Attention will be given to thinkers such as Nietzsche, Marx, Freud, and Durkheim.
 CR: the former RELS 3531

 3811 Contemporary Alternative Spirituality is an in-depth examination of one or more forms of contemporary alternative spirituality.
 Students will study the writings of practitioners of alternative spirituality, as well as social-scientific studies of alternative spiritual groups.
 Religious movements to be explored include African-American alternative spirituality, Mother Earth and Creation spirituality, Neo-paganism, the New Age Movement, UFO spirituality, and contemporary witchcraft.